 - Sign in to the Portal Administrator Directory as an administrator of your organization.

 - Click System > Content > Configuration> Update.

-- Ensure the Enabled dial is selected and click Update.
+- Ensure the False option is selected and click Update.

 Once external content has been disabled, you will need to specify a custom group whose basemaps will be shown in the basemap gallery.